 This essential resource is a list of all the vaccinations you may need when travelling around the world, including which ones you should have as routine regardless of travel, which ones are strongly recommended by health care professionals no matter where you travel, which ones are advised for certain criteria only and finally which ones are necessary for travel in specific countries.
 It will also tell you why you need them and how they are administered.

-What vaccinations you need for your travels will depend on where you are going, as well as other individual factors such as your own medical history and any recent outbreaks of specific diseases.
+What vaccinations you need for your travels will depend on where you are going, as well as other individual factors such as your own personal medical history and any recent outbreaks of specific diseases.
+It is important to get qualified advice

 Different destinations will have different vaccination requirements and some of these do change from time to time.
-For specific recommendations on what vaccinations are recommended based on which country or region you are heading to you can look at the Bemused Backpacker destination guides for each individual country, see the Travel Health Pro (formerly NaTHNaC) website, the Centre of Disease Control and Prevention (CDC) website, or the NHS’ Fit For Travel website.
-Local travel clinics are also excellent resource for travellers.
+For specific recommendations on what vaccinations are recommended based on which country or region you are heading to you can look at the Bemused Backpacker destination guides for each individual country, see the Travel Health Pro website, the Centre of Disease Control and Prevention (CDC) website, or the NHS’ Fit For Travel website.
+Local physical travel clinics are also excellent resource for travellers.
+Your GP is also a great resource but remember they are not necessarilly specialists in travel medicine.

-- Required vaccinations: These are a little bit misleading, the vaccinations themselves are the same as the recommended vaccinations in terms of the severity of the recommendation to get them for health purposes, the requirement part refers to the fact that proof of immunization is needed for entry into specific countries.
+These are a little bit misleading, the vaccinations themselves are the same as the recommended vaccinations in terms of the severity of the recommendation to get them for health purposes, the requirement part refers to the fact that proof of immunization is needed for entry into specific countries in the form of an ICVP, or International Certificate of Vaccine Prophylaxis.
+There are exceptions to this where exemptions are given if the vaccine cannot be given for clinical reasons.

 These are the basic vaccinations that most people should have as routine and are often routinely administered in childhood or throughout adult life for at risk groups such as the elderly or health workers.

-These routine vaccinations include the BCG, diptheria, tetanus and pertusis (DTP), Hepatitis B, Hepatitis A (for at risk groups), heamophilus Influenzae type b, pneumococcal conjugate, rotavirus, measles, mumps and rubella (MMR) and Human papillomavirus HPV (for young girls only to prevent cervical precancers and cancers)
+These routine vaccinations include the BCG, Diptheria, Tetanus and Pertusis (DTP), Hepatitis B, Hepatitis A (for at risk groups), Heamophilus Influenzae Type B (HIB), Pneumococcal Conjugate, Rotavirus, Measles, Mumps and Rubella (MMR) and Human papillomavirus HPV (for young girls only to prevent cervical precancers and cancers).

-When giving any advice on recommended vaccinations for travel to a specific destination it is often assumed by health professionals that you will already have these routine vaccinations and are up to date on any boosters.
-That is why the recommended vaccinations for any given destination do not list these as routine.
+When giving any advice on recommended vaccinations for travel to a specific destination your specialist nurse or doctor will first confirm that you have had all of these and are up to date on any boosters.
+Any written advice may generally assume you already have these and concentrate on the non routine vaccinations.
+That is why the recommended vaccination lists for any given destination do not list these.

 If you don’t have these vaccinations or boosters, then it should be assumed that it is always recommended to get them.
 They are available on the NHS in the UK, so if you do not have them for whatever reason or if you had them more than 10 years ago and have not had a booster (for those ones that require it) go and get them now.